cfrigaard/pservice/README.md

 # Using `init.d` or `systemd`

-The classical daemon handler was 'sysvinit' (or SysV) with all the shell scripts places in `/etc/init.d/'.
+The classical daemon handler was 'sysvinit' (or SysV) with all the shell scripts placed in `/etc/init.d/'.
 This service handler is simple, yet slow, due to the sequential handling of servicecall.

-The modern deamon handler is the 'systemd', but the shell interface for the `systemctl` is not as easy to remember and easy to interpret, as the `service` shell command: normal operation could be to just get all services, but you need to remember, make an alias, or a small script file for doing this in the `systemd`-world.
+The modern deamon handler is the 'systemd', but the shell interface for the `systemctl` is not as easy to remember and easy to interpret, as the `service` shell command: normal operation is to get all services, but you need to remember, make an alias, or a small script file for doing this in the `systemd`-world.

 ## A note on `/etc/init.d' and `systemctl` differences